0P3N50URC3-F0R3V3R/SBRW-COMPILED/README.md

 - products - > ALL store items like booster packs, cars carparts ect... pretty self xplanatory...
 EG: if you want, you can change all currency to simple cash...
 (CASH - Normal -money _NG - Booster money)
 - persona - > you can edit the characters here, add booster and money points experience ect ect...

+To fix friend system:
+Use the redis for friend system from relases:Needed for the friend system to work.
+(it needed to be running in the background and enable redis in the MYSQL->soapbox->parameters->redis=true )

 I used this: https://github.com/berkayylmao/setting-up-sbrw for the tutorial and used some parts of theese: https://github.com/SoapboxRaceWorld